What is the College Tuition and Fee Waiver?

-- Maintain a grade point average that satisfies the college or university's policy regarding eligibility for financial aid.
+- Maintaining a grade point average (GPA) that satisfies the college/university's policy regarding eligibility for financial aid.

-- Undergraduate only - not complete credit hours considered to be excessive under Section 54.014, unless the college or university allows the student to do so on a showing of good cause.
+- Not completing credit hours considered to be excessive under Section 54.014, unless the college/university allows the student to do so on a showing of good cause.

 If the student did not maintain the required GPA or completed a semester with excessive hours, the student was no longer eligible to receive the tuition and fee waiver for the next semester or term.
 The student could only re-qualify for the waiver by completing a semester or term that met the GPA requirement and did not complete excessive hours during that semester or term.